 B.A.
 Psychology - candidate I am a third year psychology student at McGill University.
 I am very interested in the field of neuropsychology and would like to learn more about brain cancer and the impact different factors (age, gender, treatment, etc.) may have on cognitive function(s).
 I am also interested in cancer research focused transition readiness and palliative care.
 Gardening and knitting are my favorite hobbies, however, I prefer to spend my spare time with my two young children who like to read stories, watch Disney movies or play games.

-M.Sc. psychology - candidate I am currently doing a Master’s degree in psychology under the supervision of Dr. Leandra Desjardins at the Université de Montréal.
+PhD in Psychology - research candidate I am currently pursuing a PhD degree in psychology under the supervision of Dr. Leandra Desjardins at the Université de Montréal.
 My research interests are on psychosocial adjustment and social competence in paediatric brain tumour survivors.
-For my Master’s thesis, I am interested in investigating the social behaviours difficulties experienced by this population.
+For my PhD thesis, I am interested in investigating the social behaviours difficulties experienced by this population.
 In my spare time, I enjoy reading fiction novels, discovering new restaurants, and spending time with my family and friends.

 B.Sc.
 Psychology - candidate I am currently completing my undergraduate degree at McGill University in Honours Psychology with a minor in Education.
 I am interested in learning about the effects of a child with cancer on family dynamics.
 Specifically, how does a family change after a child is diagnosed with cancer.
 I am also interested in how friendship dynamics change after one friend is diagnosed with cancer and the role that trust plays in this.
 In my spare time, I enjoy horseback riding, watching fun TV shows and spending time with my sister.